 - You can also specify design options in Maxwell.
 Please refer to the Maxwell FAQs for more information about design options.
 If you don’t wish to specify any design option, simply delete the < design-options > placeholder.

-- In the hardware settings page, you can specify the A core processor, also known as a central processing unit (C...
+- In the hardware settings page, you can specify the an individual processing unit within a multicore processor o...
 More type and number of cores.
 For this example, we will choose the core type as Emerald and number of cores = 8.
 You can find a summary of the hardware on the right side of the jot setup page.

 - There is no need to specify any Post Processing options for this tutorial.